Biography: Paul Seiwald

 Paul consistently printed titles on the back of his paintings in the upper left hand corner in all caps.

-Additional subjects include floral still lifes, mixed media, and homage.
-He produced at least 10 floral still lifes, at least 6 mixed media pieces and at least 4 homage paintings with titles that begin with "ESSENCE OF".
-It's tempting to speculate if he also painted an "ESSENCE OF BENTON" because he painted an "ESSENCE OF KLIMT".
+Additional subjects include floral still lifes, mixed media, homage and erotica.
+He produced at least 10 floral still lifes, at least 6 mixed media pieces, at least 4 homage paintings with titles that begin with "ESSENCE OF . . .", and at least 28 erotic paintings.
+At least 10 paintings have religious themes or have titles that invoke religious meaning.

 Paul consistently printed titles on the back of his paintings in the upper left hand corner in all caps.

-Seiwald retired from a career as a research chemist at Midwest Research Institute in 1983 and moved with his wife, Mary, to a small farm in Vermillion, Kansas.
+In 1983, Seiwald retired from a career as a research chemist at Midwest Research Institute and moved with his wife, Mary, to a small farm in Vermillion, Kansas.

 Paul passed away June 8, 2023 in a care facility just a few miles from his farm and was inurned in St. Joseph Catholic Cemetery in Lillis, Kansas.